liftbridge-io/liftbridge/documentation/concepts.md

 The generated key is then wrapped using advanced key wrapping algorithm proposed in [RFC5649](https://www.rfc-editor.org/rfc/rfc5649.txt).

-The encrypted message is stored alongside the wrapped DKS key in the commit log.
+The encrypted message is stored alongside the wrapped DEK key in the commit log.

 ## Further Reading